-Treatment for Bleeding Gums in Miami: Causes and Solutions
+Bleeding Gums in Miami: Causes, Treatment, and When to Call

-If you are looking for treatment for bleeding gums in Miami, Dental Blush Tamiami can help you understand what may be causing the bleeding and how to protect your gum health.
+If you are looking for help with Bleeding Gums in Miami, Dental Blush Tamiami can evaluate your gums, explain possible causes, and help you understand the next step for your oral health.

 Bleeding gums may happen while brushing, flossing, eating, or touching the gumline.
 While some people ignore it at first, frequent bleeding is not something to treat as normal.

-Our office is located on SW 8th St in the Tamiami area of Miami-Dade County, close to Sweetwater, Westchester, Fontainebleau, and FIU University Park.
+Our office is located on SW 8th St in the Tamiami area of Miami-Dade County, close to Sweetwater, Westchester, Fontainebleau, Westwood Lakes, Olympia Heights, and the FIU University Park area.

 Why Do Gums Bleed?